Konstantin Emelyanov - Fotolia

 Update the application

-Even after we deploy the first version of the application, we can update the source code and deploy it again to AWS Elastic Beanstalk as a new version, using the command eb deploy.
+Even after we deploy the version of the application, we can update the source code and deploy it again to AWS Elastic Beanstalk as a version, using the command eb deploy.

 Destroy the Elastic Beanstalk environment